741 Colonel Ledyard Highway

 also used the Sourcewell for their Financing/Lease Program.

-State Street Sweeping Requirements:- Mr. Masalin stated annual sweeping is a requirement
+State Street Sweeping Requirements:- Mr. Masalin stated annual sweeping was a

-of the Municipal Separate Storm Sewer System (MS4) program.
-He stated although both
+requirement of the Municipal Separate Storm Sewer System (MS4) Program.
+He stated

-towns (Ledyard and Preston) have shifted to treated salt for winter operations, eliminating
+although both towns (Ledyard and Preston) have shifted to treated salt for winter operations;

 Works Director for Preston, noting that their new Director would be hired this month.
 He